 Works are due to start on site for this development imminently and are scheduled to be completed in Summer 2020.

-The stylish apartments at The Old Forge are conveniently located on Ship Street, just off the high street in Frodsham.
+Shared Ownership apartments at The Old Forge are conveniently located on Ship Street, just off the high street in Frodsham.

 Located just beyond the Police and Fire Stations, the attractive, modern, hi-spec and energy efficient homes provide comfortable and bright, open plan living spaces.
 This development comprises of one and two bedroom apartments which are fitted with top quality integrated appliances including a gas hob, a luxury bathroom and spacious living areas.